em-baggie/em-baggie.github.io/content/blog/the_complicated_world_of_strings_in_rust.md

 ---
-title: "The Complicated World of Strings in Rust"
+title: "The Complicated World Of Strings In Rust"
 date: 2025-04-29
 description: "A comprehensive guide to understanding the most common string types in Rust, their memory representations and how they are encoded."
 author: "Emma Baghurst · Edited by: Caroline Morton"